 All the muscles in your body are ready and alert when you are driving.
 The trick is to maintain that readiness for action.
 Quick reflexes are necessary to deal with sudden events occurring outside your control (like a big lorry suddenly coming at you on the wrong side of the road!).
 In that extreme state of alertness, which in itself puts a lot of effort/stress / strain on the body, you can learn to control which muscles are not needed, which parts of your body can relax.
 The spine, for one, does not need to be stressfully active during driving.
 Unless, of course, it is placed in an awkward, uncomfortable position.
 In this case, the tired muscles that are trying to hold you together lock into spasms or cramps (permanent muscle tension).
 Such cramping up is not necessarily felt as pain while you are sitting in the car.
 Later, when you start to move you feel the pain.
 This is why back and neck pain is not easily associated with driving.

 Adjust the seat and, if necessary, use a car seat cushion, bolster, car back support, and place it strategically in the lower back to allow your body to be comfortable and relaxed while driving.

 1. The Reclined Position

-Reclined drivers sit with their legs almost extended, putting unnecessary strain on the back muscles to reach for the pedals.
-In the reclined position, the force needed to push the pedals comes from (the hips) an uneconomical almost horizontal angle instead of a more efficient straight downward force into gravity as in the next picture.
+Reclined drivers sit on the lower back rather than the sitting bones.
+With their legs almost extended they put unnecessary strain on the back muscles to reach for the pedals.
+In the reclined position, the force needed to push the pedals comes from an uneconomical, almost horizontal angle instead of a more efficient straight downward force into gravity as in the next picture.
 If you are a reclined kind of driver, then at least make sure that your seat is appropriately fitted with lower back support.
 Now let us look at the upright driving position.